 The Paralympics are a major international sporting event for athletes with disabilities, comparable to the Olympics.
 The Paralympics are held in two events, summer and winter, alternating every two years.
 The Paralympics include many of the same events as the Olympics, such as:

-- Optical Illusion: If you have Sharp Eyes find the hidden Almond within 12 seconds
+- Optical Illusion: Find the hidden Easter Egg within 12 seconds to prove your powerful eyesight

-- Can you spot 2 Apples hiding among these Birds within 22 Seconds?
-Explanation and Solution to the Hidden Apples Cup Optical Illusion
+- Can You Spot 1822 among 1823 in 15 Seconds?
+Explanation and Solution to the Optical Illusion

 - Winter sports: Alpine skiing, cross-country skiing, biathlon